tarwn/lessthandot-hugo/blogs/content/posts/2012-03-13-diagnostic-manager.md

 I was just making the move from SQL Developer to DBA when I first learned of Idera's Diagnostic Manager.
 My first task to was to learn more about this product that the DBA who I was replacing convinced my new boss to buy 10 licenses of.

-So when I learned that Diagnostic Manager would record the state of the SQL Instance every “x” minutes (user defined), I was very excited.
-This meant that I could go back in time to see what was happening during the “the system was slow between 5:00 and 5:30 yesterday morning”.
+So when I learned that Diagnostic Manager would record the state of the SQL Instance every "x" minutes (user defined), I was very excited.
+This meant that I could go back in time to see what was happening during the "the system was slow between 5:00 and 5:30 yesterday morning".

 The next time I saw an e-mail asking what happened that morning around 4:00AM, I jumped into action.
 I opened Diagnostic Manager and clicked on the SQL Instance in question and hit the History Browser window: